Complete JEE Main Physics Syllabus 2020 - Download Syllabus PDF Now

-With less than 10 days to go for the JEE Main (I) 2019 registration (1st September 2018), candidates should get hold of the complete JEE Main 2019 syllabus, which would ultimately help them prepare for the April session exam.
-Conducted by NTA (National Testing Agency), the Joint Entrance Examination Main has been scheduled to be conducted on 6th January 2019 in 8 different sittings.
+Candidates looking forward for the JEE Main 2020 exam should get hold of the complete JEE Main 2019 syllabus, which would ultimately help them prepare for both the sessions of the exam.
+Conducted by NTA (National Testing Agency), the Joint Entrance Examination Main will be tentatively conducted in the month of January and April 2020 in 8 different sittings.
 Candidates can book their slots as per their choice and convenience.

 SECTION – A